Close

 Teaching

-Katherine is a co-organiser for distance-learning Epidemiology of Infectious Diseases module and has tutored on Epidemiology of Infectious Diseases, Basic Epidemiology, Analysis and Design of Research Studies, Epidemiology and Control for Communicable Diseases, and Basic Maths.
-She also supervises MSc and PhD students.
+Katherine is a co-organiser for distance-learning Epidemiology of Infectious Diseases module and has tutored on Epidemiology of Infectious Diseases, Social Epidemiology, Basic Epidemiology, and Analysis and Design of Research Studies.
+She also supervises PhD and MSc students.

 Research

-Katherine's research interests focus on understanding tuberculosis (TB) burden and identifying opportunities to improve access to quality TB prevention and care.
-She is the LSHTM principal investigator and modelling lead for the LIGHT Consortium, a cross-disciplinary global health research programme which aims to support policy and practice in transforming gendered pathways to health for people with TB in urban settings, and she chairs the Union’s Gender Equity in TB working group.
-She also contributes to studies of the spectrum of TB disease, with a particular focus on the contribution of early and subclinical TB to disease burden and transmission, and of diagnostic and treatment pathways, particularly through community-wide screening.
+She is the LSHTM Principal Investigator and Consortium Modelling Lead for the LIGHT Consortium, a cross-disciplinary global health research programme which aims to support policy and practice in transforming gendered pathways to health for people with TB in urban settings, and she chairs the International Union Against Tuberculosis and Lung Disease working group on Gender Equity in TB.

-Prior to joining LSHTM, Katherine designed and managed research and surveillance on vector-borne and zoonotic infections, acute respiratory infections, and sexually-transmitted infections with the U.S. Centers for Disease Control and Prevention, and she supported HIV voluntary counselling and testing, cohort studies, and clinical trials with Emory University.
+Prior to joining LSHTM, Katherine managed research and surveillance protocols on acute respiratory infections, sexually transmitted infections, and vector-borne and zoonotic infections with the U.S. Centers for Disease Control and Prevention Global Disease Detection Centre in Egypt, and she supported HIV voluntary counselling and testing, cohort studies, and clinical trials with Emory University in Rwanda and Zambia.
 She has also consulted for the World Health Organization Regional Office for the Western Pacific on pandemic preparedness and rapid response.

 Disease and Health Conditions